-Moreover, further to the approval of the General Meeting, on the transaction closing date resolutions of the General Meeting forming part of the terms of the transaction went into effect regarding the following: amendment of Mr. Haim Shani's employment agreement with the Company; amendment of the Company's articles of association; amendment of the Company's Compensation Policy; appointment of Ms. Rivka Granot as an External Director of the Company and approval of her terms of service and employment; appointment of Mr. Amit Ben-Zvi, Mr. Yariv Avisar and Mr. Gillon Beck as Directors of the Company) and approval of the terms of service and employment of Mr. Yariv Avisar and Mr. Gillon Beck as Directors; approval of the terms of service and employment of Mr. Amit Ben-Zvi as an active Chairman of the Board of Directors of the Company.
+Moreover, further to the approval of the General Meeting, on the transaction closing date resolutions of the General Meeting forming part of the terms of the transaction went into effect regarding the following: amendment of Mr. Haim Shani's employment agreement with the Company; amendment of the Company's articles of association; amendment of the Company's Compensation Policy; appointment of Ms. Rivka Granot as an External Director of the Company and approval of her terms of service and employment; appointment of Mr. Amit Ben-Zvi, Mr. Yariv Avisar and Mr. Gillon Beck as Directors of the Company (and Mr. Ben-Zvi as an active Chairman of the Board of Directors of the Company) and approval of the terms of service and employment of Mr. Yariv Avisar and Mr. Gillon Beck as Directors; approval of the terms of service and employment of Mr. Amit Ben-Zvi as an active Chairman of the Board of Directors of the Company.